facebook

 What is BEP-20?

-BEP-20 shares much of its DNA with ERC-20, Ethereum’s fungible token standard.
-This similarity makes it easy for developers familiar with Ethereum to adopt BEP-20.
+It shares much of its DNA with ERC-20, Ethereum’s fungible token standard.
+This similarity makes it easy for developers familiar with Ethereum to adopt it.
 It also maintains compatibility with BEP-2, the original Binance Chain token format.
 Together, these standards helped Binance create one of the largest token ecosystems in the blockchain world.

-The growth of Binance’s ecosystem, fueled by high liquidity, low transaction costs, and strong retail adoption, cemented BEP-20 as the preferred standard for token development on BNB Chain.
+The growth of Binance’s ecosystem, fueled by high liquidity, low transaction costs, and strong retail adoption, cemented the standard as the preferred standard for token development on BNB Chain.

 Core Principles of BEP-20

-• Fungibility and Interoperability: Every BEP-20 token is interchangeable and works seamlessly across the Binance ecosystem.
+• Fungibility and Interoperability: Every token is interchangeable and works seamlessly across the Binance ecosystem.

 • Low Transaction Costs: BNB Chain offers significantly cheaper gas fees compared to Ethereum.

-• Ease of Integration: BEP-20 tokens connect effortlessly with decentralized apps, wallets, and exchanges already supporting the standard.
+• Ease of Integration: These tokens connect effortlessly with decentralized apps, wallets, and exchanges already supporting the standard.

-These principles explain why thousands of projects, from DeFi protocols to gaming tokens, adopt BEP-20 for scalable and cost-effective operations.
+These principles explain why thousands of projects, from DeFi protocols to gaming tokens, adopt the token standard for scalable and cost-effective operations.

 How BEP-20 Works